Filing a DISCIPLINARY COMPLAINT against an APSU Student or Student Organization

-Generally, a disciplinary complaint may be filed in the Office of Student Affairs with either the Dean of Students (Room 206, Morgan University Center), the Director of Student Conduct Case Management (Room 206, Morgan University Center), or the Director of Housing, Residence Life and Dining Services (Room 119, Miller Hall).
+Generally, a disciplinary complaint may be filed in the Office of Student Affairs with either the Dean of Students (Room 206, Morgan University Center), or the Director of Housing, Residence Life and Dining Services (Room 119, Miller Hall).
 If the allegations against the student or student organization have the potential to be considered a violation of a state, local or federal law, the complaint also may be filed with Campus Police (Shasteen Building).
 You can also file a complaint using this form.

 If possible, you should write the complaint as soon after the incident as possible, in order to remember details of the incident.
 In the APSU Disciplinary System there is no statute of limitations on the number of days from the date of the incident to the date of filing a complaint.
 However, you should file the complaint at the earliest possible date following the incident.

 The complaint should be a detailed and factual description of the incident, or your observations, written in chronological order.
 It should describe the actions of all participants in the incident and should include any statements you heard that were made by the accused, by yourself, and by any witnesses.
 It should list the names of all parties involved – accused student(s), witnesses, victims.
 The complaint does NOT need to include the specific APSU regulations you believe have been violated by the accused student or organization.
 The complaint should NOT include any judgmental statements, personal conclusions about the behavior(s) you observed, or suggested disciplinary actions to be taken against the accused.